tschoffelen/tschoffelen/content/renting-in-london/index.md

 When I moved to Amsterdam, I got an apartment of my own, and loved the space and freedom it gave me.
 When moving back to London I wanted to keep that, but also knew the rental market was even worse than Amsterdam, with weekly rent prices that are about equal to what my mom pays a month for an apartment at least three times the size (she lives in a relatively small city in the south of the Netherlands).

-I was also very limited in the time I had available to do viewings in London.
+I was also limited in the time I had available to do viewings in London.
 Every day away from Amsterdam was a day I couldn’t be spending on finishing projects at my Amsterdam company, and the weeks were counting down quickly.

 My biggest lesson: